 The first three chapters of Romans describe the total depravity of the human race.
 Read these chapters in one sitting and you'll get depressed...
 The picture is ugly...
 The outlook is grim...
-In fact, by the time you reach the middle of

-Romans 3 mankind is down for the count!
+In fact, by the time you reach the middle of Romans 3 mankind is down for the count!
 We're all lost, condemned, and damned to hell.

-Look at Chapter 3...
+Just look at Chapter 3...
 Verse 10 slams the lid on our coffin, "There is none righteous, no, not one."
 Verse 11 drives the nails into the lid, "There is none who understands; there is none who seeks after God..."
 Verse 12 lowers the coffin into the ground, "There is none who does good, no, not one."
 Verse 23 shovels the dirt on top of the vault, "For all have sinned and fall short of the glory of God."
 And there you have it - the death and burial of the entire human race.

 Paul guns us down with the machine gun of repetition.
 "There is none...
 There is none...
+There is none...
 There is none..."
 Paul uses the none gun to shoot down all of our pride and self-righteousness!
 The truth of our sin cuts our legs out from under us.
 It's impossible for us to think we can stand on our own.

-By the middle of Chapter 3 the velvet is as dark as it can get, but that's Paul's intent...
+By the middle of Romans 3 the backdrop is as dark as it can get, but that's Paul's intention...
 Remember, the darker the backdrop the brighter the diamonds!

 Picture Paul the jeweler...
-He spreads out an ebony cloth and sprinkles out four sparkling, brilliant stones.
+He spreads out an ebony matt and sprinkles out four sparkling, brilliant stones.

 On your own the situation is hopeless.
-You could never afford these expensive gems on your own, but God has devised a means to obtain them that doesn't depend on you.
-It's been worked up by God's wisdom, and worked out by His grace.
-It was accomplished and paid for by Jesus Christ on Calvary's cross.
-Today, let's marvel at these diamonds of salvation.
-Paul displays four beautiful gems: justification, and redemption, and propitiation, and vindication.
+You lack the moral merit to afford these expensive gems, but God has devised a means to obtain them that doesn't depend on you.
+It's been worked up by God's wisdom, and worked out by God's grace.
+It was accomplished and paid for by Jesus Christ on Mount Calvary's cross.